Particular/docs.particular.net/samples/bridge/service-control/sample.md

 ---
-title: Use Bridge to connect to ServiceControl running on a different transport
+title: Use Bridge to connect to ServiceControl running on different transport
 summary: Centralize monitoring of mixed transport solution with the Bridge
 component: Bridge
 reviewed: 2023-05-16